camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ## 4. Pagination, Sorting and Filtering

 Exposing a resource collection through a single URI can cause applications to fetch large amounts of data when only a subset of the information is required.
 For example, suppose a client application needs to find all orders with a cost greater than a specific value.
 You could retrieve all orders from the /orders URI and then filter these orders on the client side.
 This process is highly inefficient.
 It wastes network bandwidth and processing power on the server hosting the web API.
-To alleviate the above-mentioned issues and concerns, Pagination, Sorting and Filtering may optionally be supported by the API provider.
+To alleviate the above-mentioned issues and concerns, Pagination, Sorting and Filtering MAY optionally be supported by the API provider.
 The Following subsections apply when such functionality is supported.

 ### 4.1.
 Pagination

 Services can answer with a resource or article collections.
-Sometimes these collections may be a partial set due to performance or security reasons.
-Elements must be identified and arranged consistently on all pages.
-Paging can be enabled by default on the server side to mitigate denial of service or similar.
+Sometimes these collections MAY be a partial set due to performance or security reasons.
+Elements MUST be identified and arranged consistently on all pages.
+Paging can be enabled by default on the server side to mitigate denial of service or similar attack.

-Services must accept and use these query parameters when paging is supported:
+Services MUST accept and use these query parameters when paging is supported:
 - `perPage`: number of resources requested to be provided in the response
 - `page`: requested page number to indicate the start of the resources to be provided in the response (considering perPage page size)
 - `seek`: index of last result read, to create the next/previous number of results.
 This query parameter is used for pagination in systems with more than 1000 records. `seek` parameter offers finer control than `page` and could be used one or another as an alternative.
-If both are used in combination (not recommended) `seek` would mark the index starting from the page number specified by `page` and `perPage` [index = (page * perPage) + seek].
+If both are used in combination (NOT RECOMMENDED) `seek` would mark the index starting from the page number specified by `page` and `perPage` [index = (page * perPage) + seek].

-Services must accept and use these headers when paging is supported:
+Services MUST accept and use these headers when paging is supported:
 - `Content-Last-Key`: it allows specifying the key of the last resort provided in the response
 - `X-Total-Count`: it allows indicating the total number of elements in the collection

-If the server cannot meet any of the required parameters, it should return an error message.
+If the server cannot meet any of the required parameters, it SHOULD return an error message.

 The HTTP codes that the server will use as a response are:
 - `200`: the response includes the complete list of resources